Key Facts

 How to get over a false pregnancy?

+It’s normal to feel emotionally crushed if you initially thought you were pregnant and even experienced pregnancy symptoms, only to find out later that you were not.
+You may feel numb and confused; all these reactions are typical of this experience.
+You may have desired to have a child and believed you were experiencing pregnancy.
+So you may be going through an intense sense of loss.
+If you are diagnosed with a false pregnancy, phantom pregnancy, or pseudocyesis, you may feel upset, ashamed, and scared that it happened to you.
+You may be afraid to seek professional help because you wonder what is wrong with you.
 However, it’s a condition that you should not be ashamed of.
 There are plenty of reasons why you may experience a false pregnancy.
 It’s essential to explore all the available resources with your doctor and have the necessary medical tests to determine the problem.
 If your doctor recommends you go for therapy, book an appointment with a counsellor or a therapist.
 You deserve compassionate care, and your mental health is important right now.
+Most of all, know that you’re not alone, and as long as you get proper care within no time, you will feel like yourself again.

 False Pregnancy Summary

 Even though the exact causes of pseudocyesis are unknown, doctors suspect that physiological factors play a role in tricking the body and mind into thinking you are pregnant.
-Also, when a woman has an intense desire to get pregnant which may be fueled by repeated miscarriages, impending menopause, or infertility, her body may start producing some pregnancy-related symptoms.
+Also, when a woman has an intense desire to get pregnant, which may be fueled by repeated miscarriages, impending menopause, or infertility, her body may start producing some pregnancy-related symptoms.
 If you suspect you are pregnant, the best thing to do is see a doctor to perform pregnancy tests and an ultrasound to confirm your pregnancy.

 Evan Kurzyp